rishikeshdubey13/Connect/README.md

 # Connect – Real-Time Video Conferencing with Live Subtitles & Translation
+⚠️ This is an educational/demo project.
+It is NOT intended for real financial use.

 Connect is a modern video conferencing application that provides **real-time video calls**, **live subtitles**, and **instant speech translation** to enable seamless communication across languages.